B vitamins: Molecular functions

 A diagram of the chemical structure of 5 classes of vitamin B (B2, B3, B5, B9, and B12) and the essential biochemical reactants that they are precursors to.

-To the right, a diagram of some of the major B vitamins (2, 3, 5, 9, and 12) are shown as precursors for certain essential biochemical reactants (FAD, NAD+, coenzyme A, and heme B respectively).
+To the right, a diagram of some of the major B vitamins (2, 3, 5, 9, and 12) are shown as precursors for certain essential biochemical reactants (FAD, NAD+, coenzyme A, tetrahydrofolate, and heme B respectively).
 The structural similarities between them are highlighted, which illustrates the precursor nature of many B vitamins while also showing the functionality of the end product used by essential reactions to support human, animal, or cellular life.

 FAD, NAD+, and coenzyme A are all essential for the catabolic release of free energy (dG) to power the activity of the cell and more complex life forms.
 See the article on Catabolism for more details on how these three essential biochemical reactants help support life.

 Tetrahydrofolate is a necessary co-reactant for synthesizing some amino acids, such as glycine.
 Heme B is the porphyrin derivative macrocycle molecule that holds the iron atom in place in hemoglobin, allowing for the transportation of oxygen through blood.